 The building of this impressive church began in 1486 and was completed around 1516, with a pulpit added in 1646.
 The church, one of the largest in southeastern Europe, is a perfect illustration of the late gothic architectural style.
 Created in 1373 by the masters Martin and George of Cluj, the statue of St. George slaying the dragon, which stands in front of the church, was inspired by one of the world's most famous equestrian sculptures, a 14-th century statue displayed in centre of Prague.
 Organ concerts are frequently held in the church.

 Address: Blvd.
-21 Decembrie 1989
+21 Decembrie 1989, nr.
+85

-The imposing portal at the entrance was built by a priest, Biro Jozsef, after the Black Death struck the town (1738-1742).
-A statue of Saint Archangel Michael is centered above the main entrance, flanked on the left by John the Baptist, Saint Sebastian and Saint Charles Borromei, and on the right by Saint John the Evangelist, Saint Rocus and Saint John Nepomuc.
-The portal was moved here in 1899 from its former location at St. Michael's Church and was recently restored.
+Named for the apostles Peter and Paul, this gothic church was built in 1711, on the foundation of a 14th-century church, and rebuilt between 1844 and 1848.
+An imposing portal, above church's entrance was built after the Black Death struck the town (1738-1742): statue of Saint Archangel Michael flanked on the left by John the Baptist, Saint Sebastian and Saint Charles Borromei, and on the right by Saint John the Evangelist, Saint Rocus and Saint John Nepomuc.
+The portal was moved here in 1899 from its former location at St. Michael's Church.
+A beautiful baroque work , the statue of St. Mary, by sculptor Schenbauer Antal, created in 1744 can be admired in the church's backyard.

 Address: Piata Baba Novac